-Overview of The Joint Connection at Thomas Memorial Hospital
+Overview of The Joint Connection at WVU Medicine Thomas Hospitals

 The Joint Connection is unique.
 It is a dedicated center within the hospital.
-Patients typically have their surgery on Monday, Tuesday, Wednesday or Thursday and return home after a short stay in the hospital.
+Surgeries are normally performed Monday through Friday and patients typically return home after a short stay.

 Features of The Joint Connection program include: